-Markup – Markup broadly is everything wrapping content that’s not the content itself.
+Markup – Broadly speaking, markup is everything wrapping content that’s not the content itself.
 Markup describes and presents content and can include XML and content transformations.

 Schema – Schema is a form of metadata that provides meaning and relationships to content.
 Schema often involves published standard vocabularies, such as schema.org, for describing concepts with standardized terms.
 Robots use schema to understand and relate ideas.

 Taxonomy – A map of related concepts that are applied to content, often as tags.
 Taxonomy shows content relationships by enabling dynamic collections of content items.
 It enables and supports features like related content reuse, search, navigation, and personalization.

 Topology – Topology is the art of developing organizational structures and containers to create coherence across CMS and publishing systems.
 The focus is on often-overlooked definitions for files, folders, asset-tracking IDs, and other containers that envelope content within systems of record.